RIFTIO/xtreme-helm/README.md

 The pods in primary namespace are highly interdependent, so initial startup can be slow.
 Once all the pods in the primary namespace are up, the pods in the aeo- namespace can start.
 Many of these will have crashed at least once due to the timeouts during init.
 These will restart on their own, so just be patient.

+branches in this repo

+main -- production
+zhone -- as delivered by engineering